AshishAlok/chat_bot_frontend/README.md

 - open a browser
 - search localhost:8501
-- you will be directed to the frontend
+- you will be directed to the web app